LeeSeungKyu/dwolla-php/README.md

     setSandbox($mode)   ==> (bool) changes API URL to Sandbox/UAT URL

 ## Changelog

+1.7.1
+* Added getAutoWithdrawalStatus() and toggleAutoWithdrawalStatus() functions for `accounts/autowithdraw` endpoint functionality.

 1.7.0
 * BREAKING CHANGE, requestToken() now returns an array, and refreshAuth() also returns an array.
 OAuth tokens now expire and must be refreshed with a refresh token.